Introducing RealClearPolitics' Fact Check Review | RealClearPolitics

 The president took no questions, but Mnuchin made his pitch in an interview with Fox News host Chris Wallace, who respectfully took issue with the Treasury secretary’s premise.
 “But that’s been ruled unconstitutional by the Supreme Court, sir.”

+Wallace held his ground.
+“No, no sir, it would [require] a constitutional amendment.”

-This appeared to be a difference of opinion, but as the Washington Post revealed in a textbook example of quality fact-checking, it was really a difference of fact: Steve Mnuchin was mistaken.
-Two weeks earlier, Snopes, an online fact-checking site, was asked to arbitrate the assertion that President Obama had complimented Vladimir Putin on his 2012 election – something Trump was being roundly criticized for doing recently.
-The Snopes fact-check was another example of neutral and informed review.
-Obama had indeed congratulated Russia’s president.
-Snopes noted the different historical context at the time -- pointing out that the U.S.-Russia relationship was already being described as “contentious” – while providing authoritative sourcing.
+This appeared to be a difference of opinion, but as the Washington Post revealed in a textbook example of clinical fact-checking, it was really a difference of fact: Steve Mnuchin was mistaken.
+Two weeks earlier, Snopes, an online fact-checking site, was asked to arbitrate the assertion that President Obama had complimented Vladimir Putin on his 2012 election – something Trump was being roundly criticized for doing.
+Obama had indeed congratulated Russia’s leader, as Snopes documented, in spite of international concerns in both cases about electoral integrity.

 So it can be done.
 Yet it isn’t always.
 On March 1, a website called The Babylon Bee (tagline: “Your trusted source for Christian news satire”) published an obvious parody of the mainstream media headlined “CNN Purchases Industrial-Sized Washing Machine to Spin News Before Publication.”
 Taking no chances, the spoof was accompanied by a photograph of a large coin-operated washing machine.
 Yet Snopes somehow decided this story needed fact-checking to determine if it was true, offering that “some readers missed” that it was satire and “interpreted it literally” to mean that CNN had actually purchased an oversize washing machine into which its reporters physically inserted printouts of stories.

 It would be easy to dismiss this “fact check” as a waste of time, but not after the 2016 presidential campaign brought to the fore the concept known as “fake news” – a term popularized by both Donald Trump and Facebook founder Mark Zuckerberg.
-The corrective produced its own set of conundrums.
-Seeking to bolster fact-checking, Facebook may be undermining it.
-Snopes’ conclusions are used by the social media site to flag “fake news.”
+Seeking to curb false stories from spreading on its platform, Facebook takes the output of major fact-checking sites like Snopes and blacklists stories they flag.
 This meant that once Snopes published its “fact check” on the CNN-washing machine send-up, anyone trying to share the original satire on Facebook was warned that it had been flagged as false.
 Meanwhile The Babylon Bee was simultaneously notified by Facebook that its piece “contains info disputed by (Snopes.com), an independent fact checker” and that if any of its future satirical pieces are flagged it “will see [its] distribution reduced” and its “ability to monetize and advertised [sic] removed.”
-If the original piece was meant to make people smile, Facebook’s threat was no laughing matter: The Babylon Bee reported an 80 percent drop in traffic.
-Although Facebook eventually unflagged the article, while laying the blame on Snopes, this episode raised profound questions: What is the basic purpose of fact-checking?
+If the original piece was meant to make people smile, Facebook’s threat was no laughing matter: Flagged articles can experience an 80 percent drop in traffic.
+Although Facebook eventually unflagged the article, while laying the blame on Snopes, this episode reinforces the profound power fact checkers now wield over our online world and raises fundamental questions: What is the basic purpose of fact-checking?
 How is it done properly?
 Can it ever be truly free of bias?

 One might ask why it really matters what fact checkers do: Consumers can simply choose to ignore them if they don’t agree with their findings.
 The problem lies in how major platforms like Facebook are starting to outsource decisions about false and misleading news to these fact-checking organizations.
 This means, as the Babylon Bee learned, that the decision of a single fact checker can have very real consequences for the distribution of a given story or even the funding streams of its creator.

-Yet no central database exists to track all the claims being investigated by the major fact-checking organizations.
-Nor is there yet any apparatus that puts them all in one place, evaluates the results, and codifies them.
+Yet no central database exists to track all the claims being investigated by the major fact-checking organizations and codify them in a way that makes it possible to examine the macro-level trends of the field.
 The result is that immense power is being delegated to define truth from fiction, “fake news” from real news, without any real visibility into how these sites function, the processes they use to select which stories to fact-check, the investigative methods they employ, and the kinds of evidence they treat as authoritative verification.

 The RealClearPolitics Fact Check Review is an initiative to explore how the flagship fact-checking organizations operate in practice (as opposed to their self-reported descriptions), from their claim and verification sourcing to their topical focus to just what constitutes a “fact.”
 To answer these questions, we’ve created a centralized searchable database, updated weekly, that codifies key characteristics of all fact checks bearing on issues of civic and public concern published by six highly prominent fact-checking organizations: Factcheck.org, New York Times, Politifact, Snopes, Washington Post, and Weekly Standard.
 These fact checkers were selected due to their influence in the fact-checking landscape and the reliance of major internet platforms like Facebook on their decisions.